4.1. License Management¶

 In this dialogue, you can add or modify ASGARDs proxy configuration.
 Please note, you need to restart the ASGARD service (Tab Services) afterwards.

 The Advanced tab lets you specify additional global settings.
 The session timeout for web-based UI can be configured.
-Default is 24 hours.
+Default is one hour.
 If

 Show Advanced Tasks is set, ASGARD will show system maintenance jobs (e.g. update ASGARD Agent on endpoints) within the response control section.